nlpie/nlp-adapt/README.md

 ### Run Annotator Systems

 Click on the desktop shortcut for each annotator system.
-Please execute in the following order, proceeding to the next system, once each has finished running:
+Annotation systems may be run in any order.
+CLAMP requires special setup, described at the end of this section.

 1. "Run cTAKES"
 2. "Run BiomedICUS"
 3. "Run Metamap"
+4. "Run CLAMP"

 Each annotator system is configured to run in a standard way.
 If you need to change this, you can edit the desktop shortcut files found in `/home/ubuntu/Desktop` and the launcher files found in `/home/ubuntu/run_<system>.sh`.
 There are additional software specific configuration files found in `/home/ubuntu/<system>/nlpie/`.